ktenman/IcefireTestAssigment/README.md

 * It is splitting the name by the characters and cast every character to integer.
 * For every letter the code generates a character from the key.
-* Secret number is a very big number, because the lock must be very secure.
+* The secret number is a very big number, because the lock must be very secure.
 * To get the residue, we need to sum int values of character and encrypted character.
-After we divide it with secret number
+* After we divide it with the secret number